genmeblog/techtest/docs/api.md

 Where map is given as an input or result, keys are treated as column names.

 Grouped dataset is ungrouped after aggreation.
-This can be turned of by setting `:ungroup` to false.
+This can be turned off by setting `:ungroup` to false.
 In case you want to pass additional ungrouping parameters add them to the options.

 By default resulting column names are prefixed with `summary` prefix (set it with `:default-column-name-prefix` option).